When specifying a geoprocessing tool's input feature data, you have the following options:

 new layer's features as input.
 This layer represents a new feature class created in your project geodatabase.

-The feature class name will not exactly match the new layer name.
+The feature class name may not match the new layer name.
 Refer to the layer Source property to determine the feature class name.

 - Editing templates will be added below the tool parameter, which show the symbols for newly drawn features, as well as a palette of tools you can use to create features.
 A default tool is selected so you can immediately begin creating features on the map.
 Learn more about the tools used to create points, lines, polygons, and multipatches.